TL;DR

 What are the best vegan restaurants in Hamline-Midway St. Paul?

-The top vegan stops in Hamline-Midway are Ngon Vietnamese Bistro (799 University Ave W) for full-flavored tofu and vegetable dishes, Trung Nam French Bakery (739 University Ave W) for a tofu bánh mì, and Hampden Park Co-op (928 Raymond Ave) for a vegan hot bar and natural grocery staples.
+The top current vegan stops in Hamline-Midway are Trung Nam French Bakery (739 University Ave W) for a tofu banh mi, Hampden Park Co-op (928 Raymond Ave) for a vegan hot bar and natural grocery staples, and nearby iPho by Saigon for vegetarian pho on University Ave.
+Ngon Vietnamese Bistro, formerly a neighborhood anchor at 799 University Ave W, has permanently closed.
 The whole corridor is walkable from the Hamline Green Line station.

 How do I get to Hamline-Midway without a car?